microsoft/Olive/docs/source/overview/options.md

 `verbose: [Boolean]`

 If set to `true`, Olive will log verbose information during the optimization process.
 The default value is `false`.

+## Azure ML Client
+`azureml_client: [Dict]`
+- `subscription_id: [str]` Azure account subscription id.
+- `resource_group: [str]` Azure account resource group name.
+- `workspace_name: [str]` Azure ML workspace name.
+- `aml_config_path: [str]` The path to Azure config file.
+- `read_timeout: [int]` read timeout in seconds for HTTP requests, user can increase if they find the default value too small.
+The default value from azureml sdk is 3000 which is too large and cause the evaluations and pass runs to sometimes hang for a long time between retries of job stream and download steps.

 ## Input Model Information